Boreal woodland caribou: Reproduction

 Female boreal woodland caribou reach maturity at 16 months, and males at 18–20.
 Males usually do not breed before reaching three or four years of age, due to the hierarchical nature of the herd and competition with older males.
 Their reproduction rate is low.
 Breeding occurs at the end of September and the beginning of October.
 Calves are born in mid-June.
 Precise dates may vary based on geographical region.
 For conservation and herd management purposes, migratory herds are often defined in terms of female natal philopatry or natal homing – the tendency to return to natal calving areas.
 Female boreal woodland caribou and their newborn calves are more vulnerable to predation than migratory caribou, as they often calve separate from the rest of the herd and remain solitary until mid-winter.

 Taxonomy and current classifications

 Previous classifications of Rangifer tarandus, either with prevailing taxonomy on subspecies, designations based on ecotypes, or natural population groupings, failed to capture "the variability of caribou across their range in Canada" needed for effective species conservation and management.
 "Across the range of a species, individuals may display considerable morphological, genetic, and behavioral variability reflective of both plasticity and adaptation to local environments."
 COSEWIC developed Designated Unit (DU) attribution to add to classifications already in use.
 The recent revision is consistent with COSEWIC's designations and gives them Latin names according to international rules of zoological nomenclature.

-Further information can be found in Reindeer: Taxonomy.